-In certain unusual circumstances, such as very high levels of demand or a power system outage, the spot price may reach high levels.
+In certain unusual circumstances, such as very high levels of demand or a power system outage, the spot price may reach very high levels.
 In some cases, the market price cap may be reached.

-Occasional high prices provide price signals that support efficient investment, which contributes to the continued reliability of supply.
+These high prices are central to the efficient function of the NEM.
+They provide price signals that support efficient investment, which contributes to the continued reliability of supply.